StochasticBiology/hypertraps-ct/README.md

   * `infer-verify.sh` -- generates verification datasets and runs HyperTraPS
   * `analyse-verify.sh` -- post hoc analysis of outputs from above
   * `plot-verify.sh` -- calls Gnuplot to produce graphical output of this analysis
+  * `prepare-all.sh` -- Bash script using the code below in `Process/` to set up TB and MRO datasets.
+TB, and MRO with NCBI phylogeny, are straightforwardly processed using `cook-data.sh`.
+MRO with TimeTree phylogeny is a bit more involved and has its own script `mro-timetree-parse.sh`.

 `Inference/`
 ------------
 Code for the inference and post hoc analysis.